Jesse-Hamlin-Navias/Roll-Table-Maker/README.md

 6) Quest maker is an example table you can roll on.
 Try typing roll Quest Maker

 ## Documentation:
 Roll-Table-Maker is opperated by typing and entering commands into the terminal.
 All of those commands are listed below.
-A [] implies an argument should fill in. {} implies an optional argument.
+A [] is an argument you must fill in. {} implies an optional argument.
   ### help {command}
   If no command is given, lists all commands.
 If a command is given, explains what the command does.
   ### create [table name]